JupiterOne/sdk/docs/integrations/development.md

 give developers a good idea of how failures will have affected the JupiterOne graph.

-An example summary of the steps will like this:
+An example summary of the steps looks like this:

 ```json
 [